orchid-initiative/postpartum-larc/README.md

 ### General Information
 - Want to learn more about the project's scope and objectives?
 Check out the [project charter](documentation/PROJECT_CHARTER.md).
 - Ready to contribute?
-Check out the [developer guide](documentation/DEVELOPER_GUIDE.md) and project board (coming soon!).
+Check out the [developer guide](documentation/DEVELOPER_GUIDE.md) and [project board](https://github.com/orgs/orchid-initiative/projects/10)!
 - Have questions or feedback?
 Join the discussion on our GitHub Discussions page.
 Or, you can use the GitHub issues page to report bugs and request new features.

 ### Additional Resources